LambdaConglomerate/x9115lam/review/REVIEW4.md

  * Flat
 A section of the sample space with no changes.
 Cannot bing anything better of worse.
  * Brittle
- A solution that works well for a very exact environment but becomes significantly worse if there a slight pertubations to the environment.
+ A solution that works well for a very exact environment but becomes significantly worse if there are slight pertubations to the environment.

 3. Explain the following term and describe how it handles the problem of flat: Retries.
+Searching locally in a flat solution space does not lead to good progress.
+Good solutions may be seperated by large distances.
+Retries leap large distances to a new space and start over overcoming the issues with flat spaces.

 4. How does the following techniques avoid the problems of local maxima?